-When you delete any file or folder, they aren't permanently deleted.
+When you delete any files or folders on your Mac, they aren't permanently removed.
 They find their place in the Trash bin, which needs additional clicks to delete them permanently.
-Sometimes if the file is locked or being used by another app, then it won't delete and present you with errors.
+Sometimes if any file is locked or being used by another app, then it won't be deleted.
+Hence, you can't delete any file on your Mac.

 Can't Empty Trash on Mac